AveryData/AveryData.github.io/_learning/BarCharts.md

 ## Bar Charts
 Bar charts represent categorical data with rectangular bars.
+They've very effective because they utilize length which humans are very good at understanding.

+Bar charts should almost always start at a reference of 0 on the y-axis.
+On the categories are pretty long.
+In these cases, it is unwise to rotate the text; instead rotate the entire graph.

 ## Flourish
 Ever wondered how all those Instagram accounts of YouTube channels make the racing barcharts?
 Flourish makes it really easy.
-(Check it out)[https://app.flourish.studio/@flourish/bar-chart-race]
+[Check it out](https://app.flourish.studio/@flourish/bar-chart-race)

 ## Python